 Carol Hyman is a writer, teacher, and consultant.
+She has practiced and taught mindfulness and other contemplative disciplines for more than three decades.
 She has also been a partner in a renovations company, a project manager, and the director of a non-sectarian meditation program.
-A practitioner and teacher of mindfulness and other contemplative disciplines for more than three decades, Carol recently finished work as editorial project manager for a previously unpublished collection of the writings of Anne Morrow Lindbergh, and is presently working on her own book, Salvaging Sanity.
-She lives in Vermont with her husband Patton.
+Most recently, she worked as editorial project manager for a previously unpublished collection of the writings of Anne Morrow Lindbergh and published her own book, Meeting Your Mind.
+She lives in Georgia.
+Learn more about working with Carol here.

 Applied Mindfulness Training is privileged to partner with the following individuals, leaders in their fields who are committed to applying the benefits of mindfulness in their areas of expertise.

 David Sable, PhD, is a consultant and trainer in mindfulness applied to leadership development and innovation.
 He teaches applied mindfulness as a secular practice to professionals in universities, government, and the private sector and has worked with management consultants for over 20 years.
 In addition to practicing meditation over thirty years in the Shambhala Buddhist tradition, David conducted his doctoral research on the impacts of mindfulness on how university students think.
 His contribution to evidenced-based research on mindfulness earned a nomination for best thesis in the social sciences at Dalhousie University, Canada in 2012.
 With over twenty years’ experience as a management consultant, David served as Executive Director of IT Human Resources Council of Nova Scotia and currently teaches part-time at Saint Mary’s University (SMU), Canada.